 Alternative Methods for Treating Yeast Infections

-If you are looking for natural alternatives to treat yeast infections, you might try a number of all-natural remedies that help reduce symptoms and shorten the duration of the infection.
+If you are looking for natural alternatives to treat yeast infections, you might try all-natural remedies that help reduce symptoms and shorten the duration of the infection.

 Yogurt is known for its probiotic properties, which can aid in gut health by encouraging good bacteria to grow.
 These same probiotics occur naturally in the vagina.
 Many researchers believe eating yogurt regularly can provide you with the balance you need to prevent yeast from overgrowing in the first place.
 If you find you get frequent yeast infections, consuming yogurt or taking a probiotic supplement might reduce their frequency or severity.

 When to See a Healthcare Professional

 If you have used the OTC medication and the infection has not cleared up within a weak, you might need to contact a health provider to get a prescription for oral medication or a prescription-strength antifungal cream.
 Also contact your provider if you:

 - Continue to have abdominal pain.